michaelnero/probabilistic-project-schedules/README.md

 If we’re going to produce anything of practical use, we’re eventually going to need to fill in an actual duration value for our activities.
 Since our durations are now ranges, we need a way to get a value within the range.
 We’re going to borrow some things from math to do this.

 Traditionally in [PERT](https://en.wikipedia.org/wiki/Program_evaluation_and_review_technique), each activity is given a time of `t = (o + 4m + p) ÷ 6`.
-You might be able to spot that this is an average of the 3-point estimate that favors the most likely duration.
+You might be able to spot that this is an average of the 3-point estimate that favors the most likely estimate in our duration statement.
 So, the traditional assumption used in PERT is that actual completion times versus the estimate shows a _beta_ distribution, which in this context just means that you have a curve that favors the most likely value.

 ![Example of a beta distribution](images/beta.png)